About Critical Areas Review

 - Visit the Permit Office Monday - Friday between 8 a.m.- 3:45 p.m.
 See Office Hours & Location.

 - IMPORTANT NOTICE: There may be critical areas on a property that are not shown on county maps.
 Sometimes tree canopy or other things obscure the view, sometimes the land conditions change.
-A county staff member will confirm actual ground conditions after a CAD Determination is submitted.
+A county staff member may confirm actual ground conditions after a Critical Areas Review application is submitted.

 What are Critical Areas